 Only 4 more days, horsey.
 Just put one hoof in front of the other.
 Think of all the carrots and sugarlumps waiting for you at the end of this week.

-Posted in Cape Town, fashion, celebrity, arts and culture, popculture, Africa, my real life, advertising
+Posted in advertising, Africa, arts and culture, Cape Town, celebrity, fashion, my real life, popculture

 Under all sorts of pressure right now.
 The agency xmas party is on Friday and I still don’t have what I need for my beehive, or my satin ballet slippers.
 Irksome.
 Been thinking a lot of about Loeries next year.
 You know when that book The Secret came out and everyone started ‘being positive’ and ‘following the laws of attraction’ and writing affirmations about money in the gratitude journals?
 Was wondering if the law of attraction applies to awards.
 Should I imagine a lot of Loeries flying towards me like magnets?
 Or is that a bit unrealistic.